 Service Experiences: Fellows attend weekly Counseling Service Staff Meetings to participate in policy discussion and decision-making.
 They will participate in additional staff meetings specific to their specialized foci (i.e., iTEAM and Behavioral Health).
 Fellows will also serve on committees involved in the selection of next year’s trainees.
 They may work on developing additional programs that are consistent with both the mission of the CSUHN and with their professional interests.

 Focus 1 – Integrated Intensive Outpatient Program:

-Goal: The Integrated Intensive Outpatient Program at the CSU Health Network is designed to provide Fellows with experience and training working with higher risk client populations using a DBT-based approach.
+Goal: The DBT-Informed Post-Hospitalization Program at the CSU Health Network is designed to provide Fellows with experience and training working with higher risk client populations using a DBT-based approach.

 Service Experiences: Fellows will work as part of the CSU Health Network’s “iTEAM.”
-This intensive outpatient program is based on a DBT model, and takes a collaborative and team-based approach to serving students who are experiencing an acute mental health crisis.
+Thisprogram , and takes a collaborative and team-based approach to serving students who are experiencing an acute mental health crisis.
 Fellows can expect to gain training and experience in risk assessment and DBT, and will work with clients who are participating in this program both individually and through co-facilitation of DBT skills groups.